randyshee/Quantum-Chemistry/README.md

 # Quantum-Chemistry
-Projects about simulation of molecules with quantum simulators and quantum computers to be uploaded!
+Projects about simulation of molecules with quantum simulators and quantum computers in the folders!